SnootyMonkey/hipchat-countdown/README.md

 ## Logging

 The output to stdout is suitable for logging.
-If you would like a logfile (recommended) then ensure sndout is captured to a logfile in your scheduled execution (as in the above crontab example).
+If you would like a logfile (recommended) then ensure stdout is captured to a logfile in your scheduled execution (as in the above crontab example).

 ## License